Why Is Employee Engagement Important?

 What Is Employee Engagement?

-Effective and good employee engagement includes:
+Effective employee engagement looks like this:

 Why is employee engagement so important?

 Employee engagement is so important to all organizations because having effective strategies in-place helps create a better work culture, reduce staff turnover, increase productivity, build better work and customer relationships, and impact company profits.
 Yet, it makes employees happier and turns them into your best advocates.

 For those working every day, being engaged with their job, company, and colleagues plays a critical role in their overall satisfaction and experience.
 Employees become more energized and efficient, and they go beyond what’s expected of them.
 Naturally, this influences their own mental health at work and can positively influence those around them, such as colleagues and customers.